-In less than two months, the privacy protections enacted in the California Consumer Privacy Act (CCPA), a first-of-its-kind law for the US, will start to be formally enforced.
-Businesses — many of which are focusing on the COVID-19 pandemic — have called on California’s attorney general to delay enforcement, citing limited resources because of the pandemic and uncertainty about the law’s final regulations.
+In July 2020, The California Attorney General’s Office began enforcing the privacy protections enacted in the California Consumer Privacy Act (CCPA), a first-of-its-kind law for the US,.
+Businesses — many of which were focusing on the COVID-19 pandemic — had called on California’s attorney general to delay enforcement, citing limited resources because of the pandemic and uncertainty about the law’s final regulations.

-Whether CCPA enforcement commences as planned on July 1 or is delayed, organizations — including those not based in California but with customers in the state — must prepare for what could be significant financial implications, including potentially severe penalties for noncompliance.
+However, CCPA enforcement commenced as planned on July 1.
+Therefore, organizations — including those not based in California but with customers in the state — must prepare for what could be significant financial implications, including potentially severe penalties for noncompliance.
 Risk professionals and others must quantify their organizations’ exposure to the CCPA and other privacy regulations to articulate potential losses and manage financial risks.

 While quantifying all risks in financial terms should be a priority, calculating even approximate financial exposures from the CCPA is bound to be complicated due to lack of historical data.
 Still, companies can assess their potential exposure by taking the following three actions.